 It may be weird or concerning when you see that your dog is drooling way more around other dogs.

-Your dog most likely drools around other dogs because he’s anxious, stressed, very excited, or has a sexual desire for a nearby dog.
+Generally, dogs drool around other dogs when they are anxious, stressed, very excited, or have a sexual desire for a nearby dog.
 Drooling around other dogs is usually not a cause for concern unless coupled with aggressive behaviors like growling and pulling the lips back.

 A very good indication that stress is causing your dog to drool more is when the drooling is accompanied by other behavioral or physical stress-related cues.

 Here are a few cues to help you spot if the drooling around other dogs is stress-related:

 If you can’t spot one or more of these signs, your dog could simply be excited or sexually aroused.

 If your male dog drools around a female dog, especially one in heat, it could indicate sexual attraction.
 Unfortunately, there’s not much you can do in that case, apart from physically separating the two dogs.

 If the drooling cause is not stress-related (excitement or sexual desire), you can try calming your dog down.

 Do this by taking a short timeout away from the other dogs by taking a walk, changing the activity, or distracting him with obedience commands.

 If the cause is stress-related, you could do a couple of things to get your dog to be more comfortable being around other dogs.